BenjaminEngel919/Prediction-of-Product-Sales/README.md

 ## Methods
 ### First we had to load, clean and inspect the data.
 ### Then we did Exploratory and Explanatory Data Analysis.
-### Finally we did Modling with multiple Linear Regression with Regression Metrics.
+### Finally we did Modling with multiple types of Linear Regression Modling taking into account Regression Metrics.

 ## Results